 Migrants anxious after Mexican authorities raid caravan

-PIJIJIAPAN, Mexico (AP) — Central American migrants hoping to reach the U.S. now carry the added anxiety of the pursued after Mexican police and immigration agents detained hundreds in a surprise raid on a caravan in Mexico's south.
+PIJIJIAPAN, Mexico (AP) — Central American migrants hoping to reach the U.S. are finding a much tougher trek than those in previous caravans, meeting unwelcoming townsfolk and a surprise raid by Mexican police and immigration agents who detained hundreds in Mexico's south.

 While their compatriots were been taken into custody Monday, hundreds of other migrants scrambled away into the brush along the highway in Chiapas state to elude authorities.

 Many had already learned they would not be received in towns with the same hospitality that greeted previous caravans, and now they know they won't be safe walking along the rural highway either.
-Mexican authorities detained hundreds in the largest single raid on a migrant caravan since the groups started moving through the country last year.
+Mexican authorities say they detained 367 people in the largest single raid on a migrant caravan since the groups started moving through the country last year.

 Oscar Johnson Rivas fled up a mountain when officers converged on the caravan and spent six hours hiding in the thick vegetation before carefully making his way back to the highway with others.
 Some migrants, including women and children, remained in hiding without food.